vitaut/vitaut.net/_posts/2016-06-16-rst-vs-markdown.md

 </div>

-Although Markdown itself doesn't seem to provide similar standard extension mechanisms like RST roles and directives, it is still possible to extend its syntax.
-This brings us to one of the issues with Markdown: there are almost as many "flavors" of it as there are flavors of Lays.
+Although Markdown itself doesn't seem to provide similar standard extension mechanisms like RST's roles and directives, it is still possible to extend its syntax.
+This brings us to one of the issues with Markdown: there are almost as many "flavors" of it as there are flavors of Lay's.
 With a zoo of subtly incompatible and even incomplete implementations of Markdown you have to keep in mind which version you are using in order to avoid mistakes.